gabormay/esp-thermometer/README.md

 - GND, TX and RX should be connected to the serial adapter's GND, RX and TX, respectively
 - CH_PD (chip enable) should be connected the VCC (10k pull-up resistor recommended)
 - RST and GPIO0 should be pulled-up to VCC
-  - For flashing the chip, add a switch or push button to be able to pull each down to GND momentarily
+  * For convenience, add a switch or push button to be able to pull each down to GND momentarily
 - Leave GPIO2 unconnected

-Now load the Sketch `File/Examples/ESP8266/Blink`
+Now load the Sketch from File/Examples/ESP8266/Blink
 - Fill in your WiFi ssid and password
-- `Verify` should show no errors
+- 'Verify' should show no errors
--

 Now you're ready to flash you first program to the ESP8266!
 Make sure that you have the Board setting in Arduino IDE set correctly:
 ![Board settings in Arduino IDE](img/Board settings.png)